-Whitehaven WS has formed a Cultural Heritage Management Plan (CHMP) agreement with the Barada Barna Aboriginal Corporation.
+Whitehaven WS has formed a CHMP agreement with the Barada Barna Aboriginal Corporation.
 The CHMP describes the assessment of the cultural heritage values within the area, and the development of appropriate management strategies.

-The CHMP was approved by the Department of Aboriginal and Torres Strait Islander Partnerships (now Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships) pursuant to section 107 of the ACH Act on 31 March 2020.
+The CHMP was approved by the DATSIP pursuant to section 107 of the ACH Act on 31 March 2020.